 Students will want to be sure their program of choice is nationally accredited by the Accreditation Council for Pharmacy Education.
 This ensures that they will be prepared for the North American Pharmacist Licensure Examination upon graduation, passage of which is necessary for licensing in most states.

-An online program for students new to pharmacy studies includes a number of prerequisites for admission; some programs expect applicants to hold bachelor's degrees.
-Required coursework calls for science and math classes, such as biology, chemistry, organic chemistry, anatomy and calculus.
+An online program for students new to pharmacy studies includes a number of prerequisites for admission.
+Some programs expect applicants to hold a bachelor degrees.
+Required coursework calls for science and math classes such as biology, chemistry, organic chemistry, anatomy and calculus.
 Writing and public speaking courses may also be required, since effective communication with patients is so important in pharmacy work.
 Finally, students must pass the Pharmacy College Admission Test before admittance to the program.

 The Pharm.D. online program may be offered in a full-time semester format similar to a traditional program.
 Multimedia resources provide the means for live conferencing, Internet chat rooms and discussion boards.
-Supporting topics include biochemistry, microbiology, immunology and pathology.
-Other courses include:
+Supporting topics include:

 - Patient-specific pharmacological treatment

 - Respiratory and gastrointestinal procedures